-PULL TOGETHER NOW (PTN) creates opportunities for us to get to know each other and share ancient and new ways of being Good Ancestors
+PULL TOGETHER NOW (PTN) creates opportunities for us to honor and share ancient and new ways of being Good Ancestors

 where we live, pray, work, and play.